xxxn3m3s1sxxx/Atlas-TQ1_0/README.md

 ATLAS is a CPU-based inference engine for BitNet b1.58 ternary-quantized language models.
 It repacks HuggingFace safetensors into the **TQ1.0** format (5 ternary trits packed per byte, Base-3 encoded) and runs fast inference through a hybrid C++ library + Python pipeline.
 No GPU required.
 Runs on an i5 laptop with 16 GB RAM. **Windows + Linux x86-64.**

+> ⚡ **Architecture Scope:** ATLAS v1.2.0 is a hyper-optimized, dependency-free inference engine specifically tailored for **Falcon3 Ternary (1.58-bit) architectures** using an interleaved RoPE pattern and a fused SwiGLU loop.
+>
+> *Multi-architecture support (Half-Split RoPE for Llama3-1.58bit and Sub-Norm topologies for BitNet-2B) is currently cataloged for the v1.3/v1.4 development cycles.*

 ## Motivation

 BitNet b1.58 models replace full-precision weights with ternary values (-1, 0, +1), reducing memory by 16-32x versus FP16.
 However, existing inference frameworks target CUDA GPUs, leaving CPU users unable to run these models.
 ATLAS fills this gap: it packs ternary weights into a compact TQ1 format and uses int8 AVX2 matmuls on CPU to achieve usable decode speeds on commodity hardware.